 - To add a marker, click on the flag icon, or press CTRL+M keys.

 - As soon as you click the Stop recording button, Voice Recorder will immediately save your recording and list it along with all your past recordings on the next screen.
-From there you can playback your recordings by left clicking them.
+From there, you can playback your recordings by left-clicking them.

 - By right-clicking any of your recordings on the list, you can share, rename or delete them as you want.

-Optionally, you can pin Voice Recorder app to Start or taskbar for quick access so you don’t miss out any surprise occasion that worth recording.
+Optionally, you can pin the “Voice Recorder” app to the Start menu or taskbar for quick access so you don’t miss out on any surprise occasion that’s worth recording.

-Where does Voice recorder save files on Windows 11/10
+Where does “Voice recorder” save the recording files on Windows 11/10?

 Voice Recorder shows “To get started, connect a microphone”

-For the latter, make sure the “Allow apps to access your microphone” option is turned on in Settings > Privacy > Microphone.
+To resolve this issue, ensure that the “Allow apps to access your microphone” option is turned on in Settings > Privacy > Microphone.